Kubo and the Two Strings: Plot

-In the early feudal Japan era, a 12-year-old boy with only one eye named Kubo tends to his ill mother, Sariatu, in a mountain cave near a village.
+In the early feudal Japan era, a 12-year-old boy with only one eye named Kubo tends to his ill mother in a mountain cave near a village.
 He earns their living by manipulating origami with music from his magical shamisen (a Japanese stringed instrument), telling the tale of his missing father Hanzo, a samurai warrior.
 Kubo is never able to finish his story, as he does not know what happened to Hanzo and his mother cannot recall the end due to her deteriorating mental state.
-His mother warns him not to stay out after dark as her sisters Karasu and Washi, as well as his grandfather, the Moon King (who took his left eye when he was a baby) will find him and take his remaining eye.
+His mother warns him not to stay out after dark as her sisters, as well as his grandfather, the Moon King (who took his left eye when he was a baby), will find him and take his remaining eye.

 One day, Kubo learns of the village's Bon Festival that allows them to speak to deceased loved ones.
 Kubo attends the festival, but is angry when Hanzo does not appear from his lantern, and consequently forgets to return home before sunset.
 The Sisters, Kubo's twin aunts, quickly find him and attack, but his mother suddenly appears and sends Kubo far away using her magic, telling him to find his father's armor.
 Kubo wakes up in a distant land to find that Monkey, his wooden snow monkey charm, (Note: Identified in the script as a netsuke) has come alive.
 Monkey tells him that his mother is gone and the village has been destroyed.
 With the help of "Little Hanzo", an origami figure based on Kubo's father, they set out to find the armor.
 Along the way, they meet Beetle, an amnesiac samurai who was cursed to take the form of a stag beetle/human hybrid, but believes he once was a follower of Hanzo.

 The three reclaim the "Sword Unbreakable" from a cave guarded by a giant skeleton.
 They cross the Long Lake in a leaf boat to locate the "Breastplate Impenetrable" deep underwater.
 Kubo and Beetle swim down to retrieve it and encounter the "Garden of Eyes", a sea monster that uses its many eyes to entrance its victims by showing them visions of secrets, then eats them while they are distracted.
 Kubo obtains the breastplate, but is caught in the creature's sight and, while entranced, realizes that Monkey is the reincarnated spirit of his mother.
 Beetle rescues the unconscious Kubo, but once they return to the boat, they find that Monkey has been badly wounded fighting and vanquishing one of her sisters.